oryxel1/Boar/README.md

 ## Problems
 - Sprinting (or other status) on Bedrock is absolutely broken (can send both START and STOP at the same time or send the same status 2 tick in a row)
+- Sprinting movement speed is not synced "perfectly" with Data and Attribute packet.
 - Floating point errors break collision, causing false positive, or loss precision.
 (Partially fixed)
 - Player falses after teleport, I can't figure out why movement act weirdly after teleport yet.
 - Step motion is different on Bedrock.